EzioBallarin/inosearch/README.md

 * An internet connection

 To use:
-* Run db_create.py first to create the .db file
+* Run ino_search.py.
+This will create the sqlite .db file, and it will populate it.
-* Run ino_search.py